 Get your peanut butter ready, folks.
-We’ve got homemade marshmallow fluff on the blog today.
-I recently had a few people ask where my recipe was for fluff.
-I’m always saying use a jar of fluff in my recipes, but I decided to go homemade.
-That’s right, toss that store-bought stuff aside.
-This homemade marshmallow fluff is so worth it!
+I'm going to tell you how to make homemade marshmallow fluff today.
+I recently had a few people ask where my fluff recipe is.
+I'm always saying use a jar of fluff in my recipes, but I decided to go homemade.
+That's right, toss that store-bought stuff aside.
+This homemade marshmallow fluff is so worth making!

 I'm writing this post from my hotel while on vacation.
 What can I say?
 I'm one dedicated blogger always wanting to share recipes no matter where I am.
 I should probably mention that I'm one lucky lady to have a husband who supports my need to write posts late at night while on vacation.
 He understands that some things just can't be helped!
 Like.. my ability to write posts a week or two before they go up.
 I don't think I'll ever be that organized, if I'm honest.

 I made this fluff recipe for probably the fourth time just before I headed on my vacation.
 After a few adjustments, I'm now incredibly pleased with it.
 I wanted it to be semi-thick and able to hold its shape for quite a few seconds before falling back into a flat puddle of marshmallow cream.
 If that's the kind of fluff you're looking for too, I've got you.
 Look no further!

 How to Make Homemade Marshmallow Fluff

 I have my marshmallow fluff sitting in the fridge at home just waiting for me.
 It will stay fresh for two weeks in an air tight container inside the fridge otherwise you need to use it up immediately.

 - ¾ cup corn syrup or Golden Eagle syrup

 - ¼ cup water

 - ½ tsp. cream of tartar